Fr0st3h/Puffco-Voice/README.md

   9. Alexa, ask my puffco how many dabs I take daily - This will tell you your daily dab count.
   10. Alexa, ask my puffco how many dabs remaining - This will tell you roughly how many dabs left before the battery dies.
   11. Alexa, tell my puffco to set lantern colour to (colour) - This will set lantern colour to specified colour.
+  12. Alexa, ask my puffco how much battery is left - This will tell you how much battery percent is left (and flash the battery level on the puffco)
+  13. Alexa, tell my puffco to boost - This will boost if theres currently a cycle active
+  14. Alexa, tell my puffco to cancel/stop preheat - This will stop a preheat cycle if active.